Chapter 22:

 “What?”

-“You told me a bit about what you’ve been doing, wandering.
+“You told me a bit about what you’ve been doing even before The Declaration, wandering.
 You’ve been doing what I was doing, we were surviving but not really living.
 Keila helped show me that this time needs to be something to live for and not just exist through.
-Because then why not just take the easy way out.”
+Because if we're not living for something, then we should just take the easy way out.”

 His eyes moved to the rifle still slung over her back, and she unconsciously shifted it slightly further back.